NULabNortheastern/digitalassignmentshowcase/README.md

 This repository collects the resources created by the [Digital Integration Teaching Initiative](https://cssh.northeastern.edu/nulab/program/diti/).
 Scroll up to the folders for a comprehensive list of modules, grouped by digital tool or skill.
+The DITI strives for inclusive and equitable teaching partnerships.
+For more information, please see our [Statement on Diversity, Equity, Inclusion, and Belonging](https://cssh.northeastern.edu/nulab/program/diti/inclusivity-statement/) and our [Faculty Partnership Guidelines](https://cssh.northeastern.edu/nulab/program/diti/partner-with-diti/guidelines/).
+For examples of student work from DITI partnerships, please visit our [Student Work Examples page](https://cssh.northeastern.edu/nulab/program/diti/student-work/).

 ### Contact Information